 Muffler components are in working order, no abnormal sounds or emissions

-Analyzed by diagnostic computer, hydro carbon & carbon monoxide levels are in acceptable range
+Analyzed by a diagnostic computer, hydro carbon & carbon monoxide levels are in an acceptable range

 Failed NC State Inspection